NatalieZelenka/ontolopy/_sources/contents/develop.md.txt

 [//]: # (TODO: Write about all-contributors, how to contribute ideas, PRs, etc)

 ## Developers
 Ontolopy was developed by Natalie Thurlby.
 Please [contact me](mailto:NatalieThurlby@bristol.ac.uk) for any communications related to Ontolopy.

 ## Philosophy
 Ontolopy was developed for [Natalie's thesis](https://nataliethurlby.github.io/phenotype_from_genotype).
-While Ontolopy benefits from Research Software Engineering best practices such as automated testing, created versioned docs, and continuous integration, to some degree, there is also much more that could be done to increase test coverage and usability.
+While to some degree, Ontolopy benefits from Research Software Engineering best practices such as automated testing, semantic versioning, versioned docs, and continuous integration, there is also much more that could be done to increase reliability and usability (particularly in terms of test and tutorial coverage).

 Please see the [roadmap](./roadmap) to read about future directions for Ontolopy.